The Strongest Man in the Bible: 7 Things To Learn From Him

 Delilah asked Samson how he could be bound (Judges 16:6).

-He replied, “If they bind me with seven fresh bowstrings that have not been dried, then I will become weak.”
-With this, he would be like an ordinary man (verse 7).
+He replied, “If they bind me with seven fresh bowstrings that have not been dried, then I will become weak and be like an ordinary man” (verse 7, MEV).

 Heroes: Bowstring